-Faye Knoll, M.D., FAAO specializes in cataract, cornea and external eye diseases, and is active in ophthalmic research.
+Faye Knoll, M.D. specializes in LASIK/laser vision correction, cataract, cornea and external eye diseases, and is active in ophthalmic research.
 Dr. Knoll sees patients at our Smithtown, Deer Park, and Holbrook offices.

 Meet Dr. Faye Knoll